 There are American servicemen and women stationed around the world who are on watch….on patrol.
-In Afghanistan, one squad is taking fire.
-A sniper in some bombed out mid-rise outside some war torn region has the upper hand.
+In Iraq, one squad is taking fire.
+A sniper’s nest in some bombed out mid-rise outside Baghdad has the upper hand.
 Suddenly, there’s a lull in the fire fight.
 One 19-year old soldier, wipes away a tear as he clutches a gun on this night.
 He wishes to God he could be at home, in his mother’s arms.
 No, be brave, he reminds himself.
 “I’m a Marine!”
 A stray bullet grazes the wall behind him.
 He hunkers down lower.
 For a fleeting moment, he thinks about his family; the tree; his Aunt Deb’s pumpkin pie.
 He wonders if they’ve thought about him at all this Christmas.
 This, as he prepares to return fire.

 All is bright.